crafting-dev/sandbox-action/README.md

 2. fill the file with the below content:

 - replace `TEMPLATE_NAME` with the target template defined sandboxes.cloud.
+- ensure the GITHUB_TOKEN env is properly set, as the action depends on it to append a comment.

 ```yaml
 name: PullRequest